 A one-day food safety update

-Expert speakers will discuss, share and update on the latest topics relating to food and food safety.
+In association with the British Hospitality Association, this conference will hear expert speakers discuss, share and update on the latest topics relating to food and food safety.
 Come and learn about:

 - Regulating our future – what is it all about?